redtexts/texts/souvarine_1935_stalin_critical_survey_bolshevism.md

 Opposition, and that he is less easily deceived.
 That is why Stalin is particularly attacked.
 Who is Stalin?
 Stalin is an unimportant individual.
 Take Lenin..."
-And he quoted yet again the old polemics from the days of emigration, when Trotsky harshly castigated "Maximilian Lenin."
+And he quoted yet again the old polemics from the days of emigration, when Trotsky harshly castigated "Maximilien Lenin."

 On the question of the _Testament_, which the Opposition always raised,